PepsiCo’s Marketing Mix (4Ps) Analysis

 PepsiCo’s marketing mix (4P) addresses a wide array of products.
 This marketing mix also responds to considerable variations among markets where the food and beverage company operates.
 The 4Ps reflect the company’s marketing strategy, which aims to penetrate local food and beverage markets to increase sales revenues and profits.
 The company maintains its position as one of the largest consumer goods businesses in the world despite market saturation and tough competition with Coca-Cola, Nestlé, Kellogg’s, Unilever, and other firms.
 Also, PepsiCo’s partnership with Starbucks offers ready-to-drink coffee products that compete with those of Dunkin’ and McDonald’s.
 This competitive environment presents challenges to developing the marketing strategy to support the goals in PepsiCo’s mission statement and vision statement.

-PepsiCo’s Products (Product Mix)
+PepsiCo’s Products

-This element of the marketing mix identifies PepsiCo’s organizational outputs made available to consumers.
-The company started as the Pepsi-Cola Company, with products originally under the Pepsi brand.
-The following are the current product lines of PepsiCo:
+This element of the marketing mix identifies PepsiCo’s organizational outputs available to consumers.
+The company’s product mix is anchored to the Pepsi brand.
+The following are PepsiCo’s products:

 1. Soft drinks